MithrilJS/mithril.js/docs/hyperscript.md

 ### Lifecycle methods

 Vnodes and components can have lifecycle methods (also known as *hooks*), which are called at various points during the lifetime of a DOM element.
-The lifecycle methods supported by Mithril are: `oninit`, `oncreate`, `onupdate`, `onbeforeremove`, `onremove`, and `shouldUpdate`.
+The lifecycle methods supported by Mithril are: `oninit`, `oncreate`, `onupdate`, `onbeforeremove`, `onremove`, and `onbeforeupdate`.

 Lifecycle methods are defined in the same way as DOM event handlers, but receive the vnode as an argument, instead of an Event object: